cpoms/simple_searchable/README.md

 # SimpleSearchable

-This gem adds the utility methods for a basic ActiveRecord search/filtering pattern explained [here](http://www.wordofmike.net/j/easy-active-record-search-pattern).
+This gem adds the utility methods for a basic ActiveRecord search/filtering pattern.

 ## Installation